A timeline of the pandemic spread in India as COVID-19 cases cross 12 lakh mark

 - March 14: Government declares COVID-19 a notified disaster with total cases reach 100.

-- 50 days after the virus was first reported in India, a 14-hour voluntary lockdown called 'Janata Curfew' was observed in India.
+- March 22: 50 days after the virus was first reported in India, a 14-hour voluntary lockdown called 'Janata Curfew' was observed in India.
+All international flights to India suspended.

-- A nationwide lockdown was imposed till April 14 for 21 days, two days after the 'Janata Curfew'.
+- March 25: A nationwide lockdown was imposed till April 14 for 21 days, two days after the 'Janata Curfew'.
+All trains, flights, metros suspended.

 - March 31: Nizamuddin area in Delhi, emerged as one of the COVID-19 'hotspots' in India with a large number of attendees at a religious congregation held at the headquarters of the Tablighi Jamaat, being tested positive.